Law Student Outlines Selected by

 By determinable third person

-May be detrimental reliance if the third person does not supply the price.
+May be detrimental reliance if the third person does not

 You can survive summary judgment.